 When it comes to views, this Z is the king of Queens.
 The Z NYC Hotel in Long Island City is perched just across the East River, a quick hop on the subway or water taxi.
 The hotel also offers a free shuttle between Manhattan and the hotel.
 All rooms have views, as does the hotel’s breezy rooftop, which looks out onto the 59th Street Bridge, draped like a sparkling necklace across river.

 Rooms with a view: Each of the 100 rooms has screensaver-worthy views of the NYC skyline, punctuated by the signature Chrysler and Empire State buildings.
 The experience is enhanced by the room itself, which was designed to showcase the view, with floor-to-ceiling windows and nine-foot ceilings.
-11-01 43rd St., Long Island, Queens, 212-319-7000.
-Check current rates at Z NYC Hotel.
+11-01 43rd St., Long Island, Queens, book now

 Discover more of top places to see and things to do while in New York City with our Best of New York series.